 Palo Alto – URL Filtering with Service/URL Tab vs URL Filtering Profile in Security Profile

-Service/URL Tab Option:
+Service/URL Tab Option

 SEC_FW_Online-Storage-and-Backup